 You can easily stack three different shapes on top with a contrasting color for the center.

 Then with a doubled black (or any color) thread, sew from one edge to the other on the circle, making a star.
-Three stitches total.
+Three stitches in total.
 Then pull taut and this will give the flower a puckered look.
 Stitch a little notch in the back, and knot to finish.

-For the cream colored rosettes you can use one of the larger templates.
+For the cream-colored rosettes, you can use one of the larger templates.
 Start cutting at one edge, about 1/4 of an inch, around and around.
 Stop when you get to the size of the base.
 Then using some fabric glue start rolling, and glue the beginning piece.
 Continue to add a little glue along the edge here and there, forming a rosette, until you reach the base.
 Put some more glue on the base, and cover the bottom.

 You can make some pretty leaves by sandwiching a bit of wire between two identical pieces of felt with some hot glue.
 Twist a few stems together to form groups of leaves.

 You can paint your frame.
-This one was painted in shades of blue with some black, white and gray ,to complement all the fall colors.
+This one was painted in shades of blue with some black, white and gray, to complement all the fall colors.

 Using hot glue attach the large flowers to the frame first, followed by the rosettes and leaves.
 This is where you can get creative.
-I wanted some of my frame to show but it might be nice to cover the entire piece with flowers.
-However, I probably wouldn’t bother painting it then.
+I wanted some of the frame to show but it might be nice to cover the entire piece with flowers.
+However, I probably wouldn't bother painting it then.